TheProdigyLeague/NYSE_ABC/LEGALESE.md

 **My Activity**

-  After all that legalese, society has still chosen to opt-in in getting out of bed this morning.
+  After all that legalese, society has still chosen to opt-in—in getting out of bed this morning!
 So, when you're reviewing that big decision after choosing to exit REM sleep, make sure to save that data to your Google Account!
-Sign-in and use that service when your eyelids arise, and your brain activity searches for things to propulgate that fateful evening.
+Sign-in and use that service when your eyelids raise, and when your brain activity searches for things like, what to propulgate that fateful evening.
 Visit Google Play to browse our pre-approved apps.
 Don't like the app?
-JUST DELETE IT.
+JUST DELETE IT!!
 Google Dashboard - Google Dashboard allows you to manage information associated with specific products.
 How do you delete it?
 Submit your application via your personal information!
 Manage your contact information, such as your name, email, and phone number.

 #### I JUST WANT TO WORK SOMEWHERE THAT PAYS A LIVING WA-